 Johann Sebastian Bach.

 Johann Sebastian Bach ... for many humans all over the planet, it means just heavenly music.
 However, the subject of Johann Sebastian Bach offers more: his life, his family, his genealogy.
-Plus, there are Bach postage stamps, Bach cities, Bach places and Bach monuments.
-Enjoy videos with Bach music, quotes from prominent folks, FAQ and finally … facts and Bach short biographies, too.
-This is the international and multilingual section, that comes with the new internet portal "Bach über Bach" and "Bach on Bach".
-Its general goal is to spread the knowledge and music of one of the greatest composers even beyond the borders of language barriers.
-This Bach project wants to introduce folks all over the world to this unique composer and musician of the baroque era – Johann Sebastian Bach – and make the way to his music and his life easy.
+Plus, there are Bach postage stamps, Bach cities, Bach places, and Bach monuments.
+Enjoy videos with Bach music, quotes about Bach from prominent folks, FAQ and finally … facts and Bach short biographies, too.
+This is the international and multilingual section, that comes with the new internet portal "Bach ueber Bach" and "Bach on Bach".
+Its general goal is to spread the knowledge and music of one of the greatest composers ever, even beyond the borders of language barriers.
+This Bach project wants to introduce folks all over the world to learn more about this unique composer and musician of the baroque era – Johann Sebastian Bach – and make the way to his music and his life easy.

 Johann Sebastian Bach.